bfrancisco/pinilian-generator/README.md

 (Image source from: https://ph.asiatatler.com/life/weaving-the-threads-of-filipino-heritage)

 # Why make a generator?
-Traditional art forms here in the Philippines are being faded away due to the advancement of technology.
+Traditional art forms here in the Philippines are being faded away as society progresses.
 Through making these kind of generators, we can preserve and still appreciate these traditonal art forms.

+# How does it work?
+Users can input their preferred:
+  * Size (Small, Medium, Large)
+  * Primary Color
+  * Secondary Color
+  * Generate a PNG or GIF pattern